Recalling Jan. 6: A national day of infamy, half remembered

 Yet a year later, when it comes to a where-were-you moment in U.S. history, there is far from national consensus.

 A Quinnipiac poll found that 93% of Democrats considered it an attack on the government, but only 29% of Republicans agreed.
-In a recent CBS-YouGov poll, 85% of Democrats called the riot an “insurrection” while only 21% of GOP voters did.
-Republicans (56%) were more likely to explain the rioters as “defending freedom.”
 A poll by The Associated Press and NORC Center for Public Affairs Research found that about 4 in 10 Republicans recall the attack — in which five people died — as violent, while 9 in 10 Democrats do.

 Such a disparity in memory may be inevitable in our hyper-polarized politics, but it’s striking given the stark clarity of Jan.
 6 at the time and in its immediate aftermath.
 House Minority Leader Kevin McCarthy, R-Calif., said then that “the president bears responsibility” for the attacks.
 Sen. Mitch McConnell, R-Ky., then the majority leader, said: “They tried to disrupt our democracy.
 They failed.”